-I try to pay attention to all the small details in each photograph, despite the fact that in nature and panoramic photography (as opposed to studio photography) the photographer has no control over the images in front of him.
-This is something ingrained in me from the days when I worked with a technical camera using 4" by 5" negatives.
+He tries to pay attention to all the small details in each photograph and show the viewer the drama and excitement of light and texture meeting at the right moment in the photographer's eyes… despite the fact that in nature and landscape photography (as opposed to studio photography) the photographer has no control over the images in front of him.
+This is something ingrained in him from the days when he worked with a technical camera using 4" by 5" slides and negatives.

-There is something in the 'old world' of analogical photography, in my opinion, which causes everyone who has ever used negatives or slides and printed in darkrooms, to relate differently to every press of the shutter and to maybe also respect every frame a little bit more.
+Sharon says: There is something in the “old world” of analogical photography, in my opinion, which causes everyone who has ever used negatives or slides and printed in darkrooms, to relate differently to every press of the shutter, and to maybe also respect every frame a little bit more.

 But of course, digital photography today allows endless creativity and quality with a lot less effort.